cuvner/turtle_embroidery/README.md

 # Embroidery Turtle Web App

-Friendly web app for drawing simple turtle commands and exporting PES/PNG for a 150 cm hoop (10 mm per turtle unit).
+This is a web app for drawing simple turtle commands that can be embroided onto fabric.
+The idea came from a computing class; we were making spirograph type designs with the python library turtle.
+The webapp can be used to create patterns with for loops and basic turtle movements.
+You can export PES/PNG for a 150 cm hoop (10 mm per pixel of movement).

+The idea has been built on the [pyembroidery](https://github.com/EmbroidePy/pyembroidery) library by Tatarize, however, if it wasn't for [Pembroider](https://github.com/CreativeInquiry/PEmbroider) I would have never known about the python library.

 ![Embroidery turtle example](images/turtle_embroider.png)